itisopen-gh-actions/.github/CONTRIBUTING.md

 # Contributing

-First off, thank you for considering contributing to Cloud Posse!
+First off, thank you for considering contributing to ITisOpen!
 It's people like you that make our community great.

 ## Code of Conduct

-Cloud Posse has adopted a Code of Conduct that we expect project participants to adhere to.
+ITisOpen has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [the full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## What Should I Know Before I Get Started?

-### Cloud Posse Projects
+### ITisOpen Projects

-Each Cloud Posse project is hosted in its own repository on GitHub.
+Each ITisOpen project is hosted in its own repository on GitHub.
 Before contributing, familiarize yourself with the specific project you are interested in.
 Each repository typically contains a [`README.md`](README.md) with an overview of the project, and instructions for setting up your development environment and running tests.

 ## How Can I Contribute?